Kaweees/dotfiles/README.md

 ### Prerequisites

-Before attempting to build this project, make sure you have [NixOS](https://nixos.org/download.html), [git](https://mccd.space/posts/git-to-deploy/) and [Home Manager](https://nix.dev/home-manager) installed on your machine.
+Before attempting to build this project, make sure you have [git](https://mccd.space/posts/git-to-deploy/) installed on your machine.
+Additionally, you need to have [NixOS booted up (either live or installed)](https://nixos.org/download#download-nixos) or [Nix](https://nixos.org/download.html#nix) and [Home Manager](https://nix.dev/home-manager) installed on your existing distro (even on Darwin).

 ### Installation